Hiurge/t-test-from-scratch/README.md

 ### T-test from scratch

-Just a numpy t-test implementation with SPSS-like result table.
+Just a numpy t-test implementation with SPSS-like results table.

 Great for understanding underlying math.
 For other purposes, give yourself a break and use the scipy: